 Within the first month of investing in Promoted Pins, traffic from Pinterest to the Living Royal website increased by 6x.
 After using Pinterest’s conversion tag, which shows conversions from clicks and other engagements, the brand also saw a 31% CPA decline.

 “Promoted Pins have a really long lifespan.
 We see conversions continue to roll in long after the lifetime of a campaign, which means your ad dollars go really far.
 We’ve seen CPAs fall as people revisit their saves and likes to convert at a later stage,” Whalen said.

-During the last quarter of 2015, conversion rates on Promoted Pins were over 40% higher compared with paid traffic from similar channels.
+During the last quarter of 2015, conversion rates on Promoted Pins were over 40% higher compared to paid traffic from similar channels.
 Pinterest also drove a significant amount of revenue in 2015 for Living Royal, according to Whalen.

 “With Promoted Pins, we can go after the huge, growing Pinterest user base in a controlled way to drive revenue.
-We often see prospects convert into customers faster on Pinterest than they do on other channels” Whalen said.
+We often see prospects convert into customers faster on Pinterest than they do from other channels,” Whalen said.

 For Living Royal, advertising on Pinterest blends the best parts of search and social marketing— high consumer intent plus feed-driven discovery rooted in rich targeting.